RicoJia/ricojia.github.io/_posts/2022/2022-01-20-deep-learning-optimizations-2.markdown

 Batch normalization has two main constraints:

 - When batch size become smaller, it performs bad?
 Nowadays, we tend to have higher data resolution, especially in large NLP training.
 - Need to maintain running means.
-Batch normalization cannot be used on time sequence data.
+Batch normalization cannot be used on time sequence data
+  - Because it operates on the 2nd dimension (channels).
+In sequence data, that is the time dimension.
+Since we have variable time length, normalizing across time dimension is feasible, but suffers the variability of number of elements.
 - In distributed training, BN needs to combine average and var from multiple devices

 Layer normalization mitigates such issues (**hence it's always used in NLP tasks in place of batch normalization**).
 Also, layer normalization does **NOT require storing running mean and variances** The way it works is to take the mean and variance cross a batches (not cross channels)